How to Assign a Macro to a Button in Excel

 Assign Example Macro

-Macro is now assigned to the button.
-To run the macro just click the button.
-Once you’ve finished customizing the button, you can test it by clicking on it.
+Your macro is now assigned to the button.
+Simply click the button to run the macro in Excel.
+After customizing your Excel macro button, test it by clicking to ensure the assigned macro runs correctly.
 The macro you assigned should run, and you should see its effects in the worksheet.

 Unassigning a Macro